JacpFX/JacpFX/_includes/main-documentation.md

 While perspectives helping you to structure you application, components are more like "micro" applications or portlets.
 You can simply create master-detail views and reuse both parts (components) in different contextes.
 Basically JacpFX components are distinguished in UI- and NonUI-Components;
 UI-Components contain your complex UI (e.g Form) and Controls like "TextField" or "Button".
 NonUI-Components are ment to be services for long running tasks.
 All components in common is, that they have a “handle” method that is <b>running outside the FX application thread</b>, so the execution of this method will not block the rest of your UI.
 ### UI-Components ###
-The purpose of UI-Components is, to create views in plain JavaFX or FXML (similar to views or editors in other RCP frameworks).
 UI-Components must implement the "FXComponent" interface, and act as controller class which returns a view either in plain JavaFX or FXML.
 While JavaFX-Components must return a (JavaFX) Node, FXML-Components passes the root-node of their FXML view directly to the parent perspective.

 #### The FXComponent lifecycle ####
-The lifecycle of each JacpFX Component-Type is triggered by messages.
-FXComponents
+A FXComponent defines six lifecycle hooks:

+- The <b>"handle(...)"</b> method will be executed each time the component receives a message.
+This method runs <b>outside the FX Application Thread </b>!
+The return value of this method is a JavaFX Node which will be passed to the FX Application thread.
+In this phase you can create (not modify!) any new Nodes or execute long running tasks, without blocking the UI.
+- The <b>"postHandle(...)"</b> will be executed on the FX Application Thread, after the "handle" method was finished.
+- <b>@PostConstruct:</b> A method annotated with @PostConstruct will be executed when a component was activated, usually this happens on start and before the "handle" method was executed in the FX Application Thread
+- <b>@PreDestroy:</b> A method annotated with @PreDestroy will be executed when a component will be destroyed.
+The method will be executed on FX Application Thread.

 #### The FXComponent interface ####

 The FXComponent interface defines following two methods to implement:

+- The <b>"handle(...)"</b> method must be overwritten and will be executed first, each time the component receives a message.
+This method will be executed <b>outside the FX Application Thread </b> inside an worker-thread.
+The return value of this method is a JavaFX Node which will be passed to the FX Application thread in the "postHandle" method.
+- The <b>"postHandle(...)"</b> will be executed on the FX Application Thread after the "handle" method was finished.
+In this method you can modify any existing View-Nodes.
 #### Method-level annotations ####